hobigo/nextcloud-node-client/README.md

 File events will follow (nextcloud activities).
 The usage within browsers is not supported.
 The module is under development and API may change until version 1.0.0 is delivered.

-Tested with nextcloud 14.0.4 and 15.0.1
+Tested with nextcloud 17.0.1

 ## Concepts
+The client comes with an object oriented API to access the APIs of nextcloud.
+The following object types are supported:
 ### Client
 The client is the root object and represents the connection to the nextcloud server.
+The client is used to get access to the root folder and the tag repository.

 ### Folder
 The folder is the representation of a nextcloud folder.
 It may contain many files.
 All files of a folder are deleted, if the folder is deleted.